Dyuti01/devBlog/README.md

 # ✍️ Blogging App

-A full-stack blogging platform with a serverless backend deployed on Cloudflare Workers and a fast React frontend deployed on Vercel.
+A full-stack blogging platform with a serverless backend deployed on Cloudflare Workers and a React frontend deployed on Vercel.

 ---